 • The point of the security warning is obvious; what does not seem so obvious to many users is the absolute importance of obtaining my software only from my website.
 I do not recommend the use of third-party download sites.

-• It is also possible to run the "Pure Java" version, using any Java run-time, such as the Java 1.7 JRE for Mac OS X available from Oracle.
-Once this has been downloaded and installed, my software can be run by double-clicking the JAR file, which is now included in the download for convenience.
+• It is also possible to run the "Pure Java" version, using any Java run-time, such as the Java 1.7 JRE for Mac OS X, available from Oracle.
+Once this has been downloaded and installed, my software can be run by double-clicking the JAR file, which are now included in my downloads for convenience.

 • In summary, there are two options:

-Either: use the Application in the download by installing Apple's Java 1.6.
-This version is launched by a small program provided by Apple and contained in the Application Bundle; this only works with the Apple Java system,
+Either: use the Application in the download after installing Apple's Java 1.6.
+This version is launched by a small program provided by Apple, and contained in the Application Bundle; this only works with the Apple Java system.

-Apart from the lack of an icon, and some Finder-specific information, there is no difference between the two deployments.
+Apart from the lack of an icon, and some Finder-specific information, there is no difference between the two methods.

 • From this distance, it seems quite ironic that when Apple released the earlier versions of Mac OS X, it was promoted as "the premium platform for Java applications".